A relative Hofer estimate and the asymptotic Hofer-Lipschitz constant: Abstract

 \section{Abstract}

 Let $(M,\om)$ be a symplectic manifold and $U\sub M$ an open subset.
-I study the natural inclusion of the group of Hamiltonian diffeomorphisms of $U$ into the group of Hamiltonian diffeomorphisms of $M$.
+We study the natural inclusion of the compactly supported Hamiltonian group of $U$ in the compactly supported Hamiltonian group of $M$.
 The main result is an upper bound for this map in terms of the Hofer norms for $U$ and $M$.

-Applications are upper bounds on the relative Hofer diameter of $U$ and the asymptotic Hofer-Lipschitz constant, which are often sharp up to constant factors.
-As another consequence, the relative Hofer diameter of certain symplectic submanifolds vanishes.
+Applications are upper bounds on the asymptotic Hofer-Lipschitz constant and the relative Hofer diameter of $U$.
+The first bound is often sharp and the second one is often sharp up to a factor of 2.